 Ideas: How will we deal with the poisons released into the atmosphere?
 Relocation camps.
 A new “gold rush” to claim newly exposed mineral sources.

 What to avoid: People running away from fire and rocks for 350 pages.

 We ran out of oil.
 There wasn’t enough food to go around.
 Or, we just got tired of looking at each other.
 For whatever reason, humanity just decides this whole “civilization” thing was overrated.

-What to write: Survivalist communes.
+Ideas: Survivalist communes.
 Resource riots.
 Anarchistic uprisings.
 Political scientists designing a new world order.

 I bet you thought I’d never get around to it.
-Yes, they’re here, and they’re pissed.
+Yes, they’re here and they’re pissed.
 An armada of advanced spaceships parks over the Earth, and we have no choice but to fight back.

-What to write: Struggle to communicate with the aliens.
+Ideas: Struggle to communicate with the aliens.
 Reverse engineering their technology.
 Using them as a foil to expose our own flaws.